 I was prepared for some rough weather in Patagonia but apart from the constant strong wind and the accompanying chill factor, the sky was clear and the sun shone brightly.
 I was warmly dressed and slathered dollops of sunscreen as I was warned that in the spring, the hole in the ozone layer is directly above Patagonia so the risk of severe burns was very real.
-Upon arrival, I hopped into a mini-van along with a small group of other tourists for the trip to Puerto Natales, about 250 km northwest of Punta Arenas.
+Upon arrival, I hopped into a mini-van along with a small group of other tourists for the trip to Puerto Natales (map), about 250 km northwest of Punta Arenas.

 The drive to Puerto Natales took us through the massive wind-swept desolate Patagonian steppe.
 Just low, thick shrubs as far as the eye can see and not a tree in sight.
 We later passed an area which did have some midget-like trees and all the branches faced one way, in the direction of the wind.
 The wind here is indeed harsh and incredibly dry (after having dumped all its moisture in the Andes).

-We arrived in Puerto Natales in the dark and were dropped off at our hotel: Hotel Indigo.
-We were glad to finally get out of that cramped mini-van.
+We arrived in Puerto Natales in the dark and were dropped off at our hotel: Hotel Indigo (Booking.com).
 We stepped into the hotel and were just blown away by the interior.
 Black and different shades of brown constrasted sharply with the white, red and yellow in the cushions and furniture while the black granite floor complemented the wooden walls, windows and doors.
 Ramps and broad staircases criscrossed the main atrium, some accompanied by cascading streams.
 And the views of the harbour and the snow-capped mountains in the distance were nothing short of stunning.

-We left Puerto Natales the next morning at 6:30am for the long drive across the border into Argentina to the small town of El Calafate and further to the Perito Moreno glacier.
+We left Puerto Natales the next morning at 6:30am for the long drive across the border into Argentina to the small town of El Calafate (map) and further to the Perito Moreno glacier.
 The five hour drive was very scenic.
 We first drove past the deep blue Seno Ultima Esperanza (Last Hope Sound) – love the name – where huge snowy mountains rise steeply from the water’s edge to heights exceeding 2,500m, their flanks littered with gorgeous waterfalls and cascades.
 After crossing the border, we continued through the steppe, with its bare hills, gushing streams and aquamarine lakes, while the imposing granite peaks of the Andes formed a constant backdrop.
 After several hours, we reached Lago Argentino, a huge glacial lake with water that’s a bright turquoise.
 Here and there, we spotted several icebergs that had broken off from various glaciers that flow into the lake.
 A stunning sight.